oSquat/vic.sime.one/source/pages/projects.md

 **Automated voicemail backups for the NEC UM8700 platform** | *Flask; NEC; bash*

 : The UM8700 ran a trim, embedded version of Linux.
 The platform supported scheduling backups on-device but only to a single defined file which was constantly overwritten.
-I created a series of bash scripts and secure method of delivery on this system without trusted root certificates.
+I created a series of bash scripts and a secure method of delivery on this system without trusted root certificates.
 The scripts bootstraped a chain of trust then setup a cron script to rotate on-device backups, deleting old backups after N days, and uploaded the latest backup to the "File Uploader" (see Misc Development & Scripting > "File Uploader").

 ---